Electricity: Electricity is the same as in the US: 120/240 volts, 60 Hz.

 Passport/Visa Note: All visitors must hold a return or onward ticket, all documents required for their next destination and sufficient funds.
 As part of the Western Hemisphere Travel Initiative (WHTI), all travellers travelling between the United States and Canada, Mexico, Bermuda, and the Caribbean region are required to present a passport or other valid travel document to enter or re-enter the United States.
 If departing from the USA, a valid passport will be required by immigration authorities.
 Your passport should be valid for a minimum period of 6 months from the date of entry into Turks and Caicos.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

-Getting around: It is easy to get around the islands on one of the many forms of hire vehicles available, from cars to scooters.
+Getting around: It is easy to get around the islands on one of the many vehicles for hire, from cars to scooters.
 Taxis are freely available and can be hired by the day for excursions.
 Agree on a price before the journey.
 Requirements for hiring a car are a full, valid driving licence from your country of origin.
 Drivers must be at least 23 to 25 years old, depending on the hire company.
 The islands are linked by ferries and the services of numerous tour companies.

 Tipping: Tips of around 15 percent of the bill are the norm for waiters, taxi drivers and bar tenders.
 Hotels usually include a service charge of 10 to 15 percent.

-Safety Information: Visits to the Turks and Caicos Islands are usually trouble-free, and crime is generally of a petty, opportunistic kind.
-The crime rate is low, but on the favourite tourist island of Providenciales there have been incidents of burglary and theft, so visitors should take precautions with valuables.
+Safety Information: Visits to the Turks and Caicos Islands are usually trouble-free, and crime is generally of a petty and opportunistic kind.
+The crime rate is low but on the favourite tourist island of Providenciales there have been incidents of burglary and theft, so visitors should take precautions with valuables.
 Robberies have occurred on Grace Bay Beach.
 Hurricane season generally runs from June to November.

-Business: The Turks and Caicos Islands are subject to English Common Law and business is conducted in a similar manner to the United Kingdom; however, suits are only necessary for the most formal of occasions.
+Business: The Turks and Caicos Islands are subject to English Common Law and business is conducted in a similar manner to the United Kingdom.
+Suits are only necessary for the most formal of occasions.
 Business hours are generally 8.30am to 4.30pm, Monday to Friday.

-Duty Free: Travellers may enter the Turks and Caicos Islands with the following goods without paying customs duty: 200 cigarettes or 50 cigars or 220g of tobacco products; and 1 litre spirits or 2 litres wine.
-Spearguns are strictly prohibited.
+Duty Free: Travellers may enter the Turks and Caicos Islands with the following goods without paying customs duty: 200 cigarettes or 100 cigarillos or 50 cigars or 220g of tobacco products; and 1.136 litres of alcohol.